Course Details

 How will I learn?

-Full-Time delivery offers you the opportunity to study with a more traditional schedule with lectures delivered on-site in Portobello during weekdays.
-Typically, those lectures are generally scheduled between Tuesday and Thursday.
-Monday’s lectures are delivered online.
+In-person weekday delivery offers you the opportunity to study with a more traditional schedule with lectures delivered on-site in Portobello during weekdays.
+Typically, those lectures are generally scheduled over 2 – 2 ½ days between Tuesday and Thursday.

 Blended Learning is essentially the same, with a blend of online and on-site lectures taking place at the weekends.
 This makes it easier for you to study while working full-time.
 It also makes studying for a degree more accessible if you live outside of Dublin.